#virtualspacehero Blog Team

 Organizing a meeting that is engaging while also making sure that its objectives will be reached is always hard.
 In the virtual space, this struggle is present even more.
 Barbara and Nancy discussed different techniques on how to keep virtual meetings engaging and effective at the same time:

-?
-Do not start with the technology aspects.
-Usually, we like deciding all technological aspects first and then planning the meeting around that.
+❌ Do not start with the technology aspects.
+Usually, we like deciding on all technological aspects first and then planning the meeting around that.
 However, 3 things need to be considered before the technology can be chosen.

 These aspects will determine the length of the meeting, as well as the activities that need to be incorporated into it.